 exec-shell.sh shell=/bin/ksh mk

 to create a suitable wrapper script.
 Obviously specify a shell which you have and that works.
+Bash is a good option if you have it.
 For example sunos/mk:

 #!/bin/sh script=`echo $0 | sed 's,sunos/,,'` exec /usr/xpg4/bin/sh $script "$@"